srobo/website/_posts/2020-07-25-post-competition.md

 This year's final featured four teams who had all proven their capabilities throughout the competition.
 All robots got off to a strong start, though JAMDynamics and Lawrence Sheriff School soon took a lead.
-However later in the match, the "poisoning" effect of having mixed tokens in a scoring zone changed everything leaving all four teams with the same number of points.
+However, later in the match, the "poisoning" effect of having mixed tokens in a scoring zone changed everything leaving all four teams with the same number of points.